-- Added “Honda” and “Toyota” onto the end of our array by using the push() method.
+- After that, we add “Honda” and “Toyota” to the end of our array by using the push() method.

-- Finally, we logged our array to the browser’s console.
+- Finally, we log our array to the console.

-If you run the example above, you will see that the elements “Honda” and “Toyota” have been successfully added onto the end of our array.
+If you run the example above, you will see that the elements “Honda” and “Toyota” have been successfully added to our array.

 Note that the push() method will return the new length of the array:

 //Add another element. var length = cars.push('Mercedes'); console.log('The array now contains ' + length + ' elements.');

 In other words, if you add a value to an array that originally had 3 elements, then the push() method will return 4.

 You can also use the push() method to append multiple items in one line of code:

 In the example above, we were able to provide push() with three values at once.